Story

 The first person he met as he entered was John Wilkes Booth.
 “He was standing at the bar in his shirt-sleeves, his coat thrown over one arm and his hat in his hand.
 There were several men with him, and they were laughing and joking … somebody laughed and said, ‘Oh, Booth will never be as great an actor as his father.’
 I happened to be looking directly into Booth’s face when this remark was passed, and I remember seeing an inscrutable smile flit across it.
 He looked back … saying, ‘When I leave the stage for good, I will be the most famous man in America.’
 This meant nothing to me at the time, but I remembered it afterward.
 I left the party and hurried to the music room; it was almost time for the overture to begin.”

-Before long the President appeared.
+Before long, the president appeared.
 Withers gave the sign for the orchestra to play “Hail to the Chief.”
 “At the end of the first act, when my song was to be sung, I was called to the speaking tube by our stage manager, J. B. Wright.
-He asked me to play my entr’acte music because Miss Keene was not ready to assist in my song, but probably would be at the end of the second act.”
+He asked me to play my entr’acte (between-the-acts) music because Miss Keene was not ready to assist in my song, but probably would be at the end of the second act.”
 But the second act ended with Laura Keene still not prepared to sing the song. ”...
 I was vexed by this,” said Withers, “and went behind the scenes to find out why my extra feature had been slighted.
 To reach the stage, I had to take an underground passage to a narrow stairway in the rear of the building.”

 The stage manager told Withers that Laura Keene was nervous about performing Withers’s big number.
 The best he could do was to have the song presented at the conclusion of the play, when, Withers well knew, there would be no one left to hear it.
 “Then I got disgusted with the whole affair and started back for the rear stairway.”
-Withers had just started down when he heard a pistol shot.
-“I knew no firearms were used in the play and I thought some accident had happened.
+He had just started down when he heard a pistol shot.
+“I knew no firearms were used in the play, and I thought some accident had happened.

 “I